-Operating from a five-acre site adjacent to the Wyevale Garden Centre in Wendover, Lindengate gives people the opportunity to get involved in a wide range of gardening, art & craft, cooking, conservation and construction activities in a managed, calm and safe environment, either individually or in small groups, to help work towards their recovery.
+Operating from a five-acre site next to Dobbies Garden Centre in Wendover, Lindengate gives people the opportunity to get involved in a wide range of gardening, art & craft, cooking, conservation and construction activities in a managed, calm and safe environment, either individually or in small groups, to help work towards their recovery.

 How volunteers help Lindengate

 Lindengate’s volunteers, both group and individuals, help with all aspects of the charity from board level decisions as trustees, supporting its service users, through to helping in the gardens, fundraising and administration.